OwlBag/code-quiz/README.md

 - CSS
 - JavaScript
 ---
 This project uses JavaScript Web APIs to present a timed quiz about programming.
-The user is able to enter their initials, and check the high scores later
+Once complete, the user is able to enter their initials, then check the high scores to compare